Channar revolt: 1813–1829 grants and withdrawals

 The Nadar women successfully campaigned to be allowed to cover their breasts.
 In 1813, Colonel John Munro, British dewan in the Travancore court, issued an order granting permission to women converted to Christianity to wear upper cloth.
 The order was withdrawn when pindakars, members of the Raja's council, complained about this, arguing that this right would obliterate caste-differences, and lead to widespread 'pollution' in the state.
 Nadar women were forbidden to wear the Nair sharf, and instead were allowed to wear the kuppayam, a type of jacket worn by Syrian Christians, Shonagas, and Mappilas.
 The women were not satisfied, continuing to fight for the right to wear upper cloth "like any other woman in the higher castes," and preferring breast-clothing in the Nair-style.
 This led to increasing violence in the 1820s against Nadar women, and also the burning of schools and churches.
-In 1828 the Travancore government again forbade Nadar-women the Nair-style breast-clothes, but permitted the wearing of the jacket.
-In 1829, the Travancore queen issued yet another proclamation, which denied the right of Nadar women to wear upper cloths.
+In 1828 the Travancore government again forbade Nadar women the Nair-style breast-clothes, but permitted the wearing of the jacket.
+In 1829, the Travancore queen, Gowri Parvati Bayi, issued yet another proclamation, which denied the right of Nadar women to wear upper cloths.

 1859 proclamation

 In 1858, new violence broke out in several places in Travancore.
 On 26 July 1859, under pressure from Charles Trevelyan, the Madras Governor, the king of Travancore issued a proclamation proclaiming the right for all Nadar women to cover their breasts, either by wearing jackets, like the Christian Nadars, or tie coarse-cloth around their upper-body, like the Mukkavattigal (fisher-women).
 Yet they were still not allowed to cover their breasts in the style of the higher-class Nair women.
-This solution was not satisfactory to the missionaries, who regarded all men and women to be equal.
 Nadar women continued to ignore the restrictions, developing an upper-wear style that resembled the style of the higher class Hindu women, but offended some Hindus as a provocation by the missionaries.
 The code was still discriminatory until 1915–1916, and the challenge was supported by Ayyankali.